MaterializeInc/materialize/doc/user/content/get-started.md

     );

     INSERT INTO symbols
     SELECT *
     FROM (VALUES ('Apple','AAPL'),
                  ('Google','GOOG'),
                  ('Elerium','ELER'),
                  ('Bespin Gas','BGAS'),
                  ('Linen Cloth','LCLO')
     );

     ```

-    **Note:** We are using a table for convenience, to avoid adding complexity to the guide.
+    **Note:** We are using a table for convenience to avoid adding complexity to the guide.
 It's [unlikely](/sql/create-table/#when-to-use-a-table) that you'll need to use tables in real-world scenarios.

 1. Now, we can enrich our aggregated data with the ticker for each stock using a regular `JOIN`:

     ```sql
     CREATE MATERIALIZED VIEW cnt_ticker AS
     SELECT s.ticker AS ticker,
            COUNT(*) AS cnt
     FROM market_orders m
     JOIN symbols s ON m.symbol = s.symbol
     GROUP BY s.ticker;
     ```

-    To see the results:
+1. To see the results:

     ```sql
     SELECT * FROM cnt_ticker;